q2zhang/Hackon/README.md

 ## About
 * What is the goal:
-Explore Apache spark's ASL in application.
+Explore Apache spark's ASL algorithm in different application.

 * What it does:
 It uses the Spark ALS recommendation algorithm to segment customers.
 The algorithm segments the customers based on their predicted ratings.
 It finds users who have top predicted ratings for a particular item.